apioo/fusio/README.md

 `php bin/fusio marketplace:install fusio` or through the backend app.

 All apps are installed to the `apps/` folder.
-You need to tell Fusio the public url to the apps folder at the `.env` file by defining the `FUSIO_APPS_URL` variable.
+You need to tell Fusio the public url to the apps folder at the `.env` file by defining the `APP_APPS_URL` variable.
 Depending on your setup this can be either a custom sub-domain like `https://apps.acme.com` or simply the sub folder `https://acme.com/apps`.

 ## Backend